Liu Kun (Jin dynasty): Alliance with Tuoba Yilu and conflict with Wang Jun

 Shortly after this defeat, Liu Kun campaigned against the Tiefu tribe, led by Liu Hu, and the Xianbei Bai tribe (白部) who had sided with Liu Yuan.
-In 310, Liu Kun allied himself with Tuoba Yilu, chieftain of the Tuoba Xianbei, and routed Liu Hu and his allies.
+In 310, (Note: the 3rd year of Liu Yuan's reign as Emperor of Han-Zhao) Liu Kun allied himself with Tuoba Yilu, chieftain of the Tuoba Xianbei, and routed Liu Hu and his allies.
 Soon after, Liu Kun formed a brotherly bond with Tuoba Yilu.
 As a reward for his assistance, Liu Kun sent a petition to the court, demanding that Yilu be appointed Grand Chanyu and receive Dai commandery as a fief.
 The petition was accepted but it also angered Liu Kun’s colleague, Wang Jun, as Dai was under his administration in You province.
 Wang Jun sent his forces to attack the Tuoba but was unsuccessful.

 In 311, Liu Kun discovered that the mother and nephew of Han’s general, Shi Le were wandering in his territory.
 Liu Kun delivered Lady Wang (王氏) and Shi Hu to Shi Le, along with a letter convincing him to side with Jin.
 Shi Le rejected his letter but still sent him gifts for returning him his mother.

 At the same time, Liu Kun's population was dwindling, as although he attracted refugees to his territory, many of them soon left for safer refuges further north.
 He had to rely on the Tuoba for their elite cavalry, and knowing his circumstances, the Tuoba pressured him into granting them territory north of Gouzhu Pass (句注, northwest of present-day Dai County, Shanxi).
 Liu Kun sent his kinsman, Liu Xi (劉希) to gather more followers from Wang Jun's domain, but upon discovering his intrusion, Wang Jun dispatched his forces and killed Liu Xi.
 Tuoba Yilu sent his son, Tuoba Liuxiu (拓跋六脩) to help Liu Kun against Wang Jun, but Liuxiu entered into a dispute with Liu Kun's officer, Xing Yan (邢延), leading to Xing Yan surrendering Xinxing commandery (新興, in present-day Xinzhou, Shanxi) to Han.